European shares fall after slump in Nokia and Alcatel

 * Bankia rises after reporting higher profits

-* Italian bank stocks also gain on prospect of M&A (Adds detail)
+* Italian bank stocks also gain on prospect of M&A (Adds quote, detail)

 LONDON, Feb 1 European shares fell on Monday, pulled lower by telecom equipment stocks amid investor disappointment over the terms of a deal between Nokia and Samsung to settle a legal dispute.

-The pan-European FTSEurofirst 300 index, which fell 6 percent in January in its biggest monthly drop at the start of a year since 2008, dipped 0.8 percent to 1,337.05.
+The pan-European FTSEurofirst 300 index, whose six percent fall in January was its worst monthly drop at the start of a year since 2008, dipped 0.3 percent to 1,344.38.

-Among other fallers, the abrupt departure of Luxottica's third chief executive in 17 months sent shares in the glasses firm down 6.3 percent, and fuelled concerns about strategy and the ability of the group's 80-year-old founder to steer the company in a more challenging market.
+Among other fallers, the abrupt departure of Luxottica's third chief executive in 17 months sent shares in the glasses firm down 6 percent, and concerns about strategy and the ability of the group's 80-year-old founder to steer the company in a more challenging market.

 "Luxottica's predictable and stable revenue base is not matched by its senior management team," analysts at Barclays said in a note.